 Van Buren Park, located on the S. I-94 Service Drive between Belleville and Rawsonville Roads, is a 101-acre park on the north side of Belleville Lake.
 The park contains restrooms, storage, grills, basketball court, benches, hiking trails, pavilions, picnic areas, play structure, swings, sledding hill, community garden, concession stand facility (currently unused), and a beach.
 The University of Michigan boathouse is also located at the park.

-provided to the lake.
+In 2005, the front entrance to the park was renovated and an ADA accessible pathway provided to the lake.
 In 2009, ADA parking and signage was installed, and sand added to the beach.